sergiocollado/potpourri/Notes_on_Linux/02_Notes_on_Linux_kernel_modules.md

 ARCH: architecture targetes as the kernel knows it.

-CROSS_COMPILE: set this to the prefix of your toolchain (including the trailing dash "-") So if the toolchain is invoked as say x86_64-pc-linux-gnu-gcc, just remove the trailing gcc and that is what should be used: `x86_64-pc-linux-gnu-`.
+`CROSS_COMPILE`: set this to the prefix of your toolchain (including the trailing dash "-") So if the toolchain is invoked as say x86_64-pc-linux-gnu-gcc, just remove the trailing gcc and that is what should be used: `x86_64-pc-linux-gnu-`.

 example:
 ```bash
 $ make ARCH=arm CROSS_COMPILE=arm-buildroot-linux-uclibgnueabi- -C /home/..../..../output/build/linux-X.Y:Z m=${PWD} modules
 ```

+if you want to make a module

  ### Overview of compiling kernel modules